intel/terraform-intel-azure-linux-vm/examples/azure-gen-ai-xeon-opea-chatqna-tdx/README.md

 © Copyright 2024, Intel Corporation

-## Azure Standard_D32s_v5 Instance with 3rd Generation Intel® Xeon® Scalable Processor (Ice Lake) & Open Platform for Enterprise AI (OPEA) ChatQnA Example
+## Azure Standard_D32s_v5 Instance (currently in Azure Preview, thus make sure you have access to it and is available in your region) with 3rd Generation Intel® Xeon® Scalable Processor (Ice Lake) & Open Platform for Enterprise AI (OPEA) ChatQnA Example

-This demo will showcase Retrieval Augmented Generation (RAG) CPU inference using 3rd Generation Intel® Xeon® Scalable Processor on Azure using the OPEA ChatQnA Example.
+This demo will showcase Retrieval Augmented Generation (RAG) CPU inference using Intel® 4th Generation Xeon® Scalable processors (Sapphire Rapids) featuring Intel® Trust Domain Extensions (TDX) and Intel® AMX for AI acceleration on Azure using the OPEA ChatQnA Example.
 For more information about OPEA, go [here](https://opea.dev/).
 For more information on this specific example, go [here](https://github.com/opea-project/GenAIExamples/tree/main/ChatQnA).

+NOTE: If you get this erro: "The property 'securityProfile.encryptionAtHost' is not valid because the 'Microsoft.Compute/EncryptionAtHost' feature is not enabled for this subscription."  -- Make sure you EncryptionAtHost is registred for your subsctiption.
+You can issue following AZ CLI command: az feature register --namespace Microsoft.Compute --name EncryptionAtHost

 ## Usage